 Some may ask “How can you put another room inside an already compact single-wide?”.
 The answer is simple – build another room outside of teh main structure.

 Your growing family may need more rooms in your mobile home.
 Instead of moving to a bigger house, consider adding an extra bedroom.
 This is a cheaper and faster solution to the space crunch.
 What’s more, you can live in the home while the addition is built.
 Take note though that adding an external bedroom might not be possible if there is not enough space.
 Always consult with your mobile home park manager.

 Most single-wide comes with one bathroom.
 Busy mornings can be stressful if you only have one bathroom in the house and a long line of people queuing.
 Consider adding an extra bathroom in your mobile home to remove the bottleneck.
 This will also make maintenance and repairs easier to deal with since one can remain open while the other is closed.

 Why You May Need Additions To Your Mobile Home

-There are several reasons why people add onto their mobile homes and below are some of these:
+There are several reasons why people add to their mobile homes and below are some of these:

 Size: After buying a mobile home, people always think of adding additional space in their mobile home.
 Many people want to increase the size of their bedrooms, living space, bathrooms, and even extra space outside by building extra rooms if the land space permits.
 Others may not always be expecting visitors, or don’t have to expand families, but are still interested in making their mobile homes more spacious.